Take Me Away (Lash song)

-"Take Me Away" is a song by Australian alternative/punk rock band Lash.
+"Take Me Away" is a song by Australian pop-punk band Lash.
 It was released on 19 March 2001 as the group's debut single and lead single from their album, The Beautiful and the Damned (2002).
 The song peaked at number 33 on the Australian Singles Chart.
 At the ARIA Music Awards of 2001, "Take Me Away" was nominated for Breakthrough Artist – Single.

 The song was covered by actress Christina Vidal for the 2003 Disney film Freaky Friday and its soundtrack.
 Lash also contributed their following single "Beauty Queen" for the film's soundtrack.
 In 2025, Vidal re-recorded the song for the film's sequel Freakier Friday and its soundtrack.